Location: 15th Avenue and Madison St., Gary, Indiana 46407 (Lake County, Indiana)

 Installed 2014 Indiana Historical Bureau, Froebel Alumni Park Committee, and Northern Indiana Public Service Company

-Visit Blogging Hoosier History to learn more about the Froebel strikes.
+Visit the Indiana History Blog to learn more about the Froebel strikes.

 Froebel opened here, 1912, as many European immigrants and southern blacks moved to Gary for jobs in steel mills.
 An experiment in progressive education, it served students of diverse backgrounds and the local community.
 Despite early status as integrated school, black students were excluded from many extracurricular activities and facilities into 1940s.
 Closed 1977.